TULiberalArts/Sociology/pages/home.md

 As we look for answers, we teach our students the skills necessary to become independent thinkers and leaders in the global and urban 21st century.

-For further information regarding Sociology requirements and to make an appointment with a sociology advisor, contact the undergraduate coordinator at [215-204-1494](tel:2152041494)
+For further information regarding sociology requirements and to make an appointment with a sociology advisor, contact the undergraduate coordinator at [215-204-1494](tel:2152041494)